Italy Heaven: Plan your dream holiday in Italy

 • Easyjet also serve lots of Italian airports, including a few convenient one which Ryanair don't cover, like Venice Marco Polo (the nearest airport to Venice) and Naples.

-• Thomson Flights : Thomsonfly currently fly to a handful of Italian destinations from various UK airports: Venice Marco Polo, Pisa, Lamezia Terme, Catania, and two airports in Sardinia: Alghero and Olbia.
+• Thomson Flights: Thomsonfly currently fly to a handful of Italian destinations from various UK airports: Venice Marco Polo, Pisa, Lamezia Terme, Catania, and two airports in Sardinia: Alghero and Olbia.

 Of the scheduled airlines, British Airways generally offer the best deals for Italy flights.
 Their website is simple and colour-coded to help you find the cheapest flight options.

-As experienced travellers will know, Expedia can come up with some fairly good deals and save time on shopping around.
+As experienced travellers will know, Expedia UK can come up with some fairly good deals and save time on shopping around.
 However, do your own search of the budget airlines first.

 You may save time or money if you research the location of the airport and transport options.
 For example, Easyjet's Milan flights use Linate Airport, close to the city, while Ryanair fly to Bergamo, some distance away.
 You can save money travelling to Stansted Airport by booking cheap coach travel with Terravision, who also operate airport buses from Milan Bergamo, Rome Ciampino and Pisa airports.